 I called Gevenalle and they said they should be restocked in July or at least in time for cross season.
 In mid-June they started accepting pre-orders and despite a billing error they said they would ship me a set of their hyrdraulic shifters.

-I would like to replace my stock stem to reduce the stress placed on to the steerer tube by the long stem and numerous spaces.
+I would like to replace my stock stem to reduce the stress placed on to the steerer tube by the long stem and numerous spacers.
 The Straggler came with an unbranded 120mm long stem with 7° angle.
 The Straggler’s head tube angle is 72°.
 The shop added spacers measuring 2 3/4” or 7cm, which I haven’t removed.

 The maximum angle for Thomson stems is 17° for the X2 and 10° for the X4.
 Both are roughly $100.
 Similaly, Paul’s Boxcar Stem is manufactured with a maximum of 15°for $90.